Systematic study of flow of protons and light clusters in intermediate-energy heavy-ion collisions with momentum-dependent potentials: The PHQMD results in comparison to experimental data

 The FOPI measurement of $v_1$ covers different sub-regions in the $(y_0,u_{t0})$ plane.
 Here we present the PHQMD results for $v_1(y_0)$ for $u_{t0} >0.4$ and for $v_1(u_{t0})$ for $0.4<|y_0|<0.8$ for the centrality bin $0.25<b_0<0.45$ ($3.34 < b < 6.022$ fm).

-Figs. \ref{Fig:FOPI12y0} and \ref{Fig:FOPI15y0} show the directed flow $v_1$ of protons, deuterons, $A=3$ clusters and $^4$He as a function of $y_0$ for Au+Au collisions at $E_{kin}=1.2$ and 1.5 A GeV, respectively, for $u_0 >0.4$ and the impact parameter range $0.25<b_0<0.45$ ($3.34 < b < 6.022$ fm) in comparison to the FOPI experimental data \cite{FOPI:2011aa}.
+Figs. \ref{Fig:FOPI12y0} and \ref{Fig:FOPI15y0} show the directed flow $v_1$ of protons, deuterons, $A=3$ clusters and $^4$He as a function of $y_0$ for Au+Au collisions at $E_{kin}=1.2$ and 1.5 A GeV, respectively, for $u_0 >0.4$ and the impact parameter range $0.25<b_0<0.45$ in comparison to the FOPI data \cite{FOPI:2011aa}.
 One can see that for all clusters as well as for protons the soft EoS underestimates also the FOPI data.
-The difference between the hard and the soft momentum-dependent EoS are small for $u_{t0} >0.4$ and the hard EoS leads to slightly larger $v_1$, in contradistinction to the calculation for the HADES data Fig. \ref{fig:hadesv1y}.
+The difference between the hard and the soft momentum-dependent EoS is small for $u_{t0} >0.4$ and the hard EoS leads to a slightly larger $v_1$, in contradistinction to the calculation for the HADES data Fig. \ref{fig:hadesv1y} (which cover a partially different kinematical range)

 That these findings are not trivial is shown in the bottom panel of Figs. \ref{Fig:FOPI12y0} and \ref{Fig:FOPI15y0}, which display $v_1(y_0)$ for a SM EoS for different cluster sizes in comparison with the experimental results.
 We observe a strong dependence of the slope of $v_1(p_T)$ on the cluster size, which has been discussed in section \ref{conseq} and which is indeed seen in the experimental data.